 Price excludes GST

-As varroa mites become resistant to miticides, and varroa re-invasion issues become more severe, beekeepers all over the world are desperately searching for alternative treatments.
-Brood breaks in conjunction with Oxalic Acid (OA) vaporization is extremely effective and low cost and is becoming a very popular option.
+As varroa mites become resistant to miticides, and varroa re-invasion issues become more severe, beekeepers all over the world are searching for alternative treatments.
+Brood breaks in conjunction with Oxalic Acid vaporisation are extremely effective and low cost, and are becoming a very popular option.

 To release the queen, slide open a door on the cage and she will come out as soon as the hive is closed back up.